GHarding95/ReactJS-Email-Validation/README.md

-Email Validation
+# Email Validation

-Created with React JS, sends valid emails to the console as a JSON object
+Created with React JS using set constraints, sends valid emails to the console as a JSON object

-Getting Started
+# Getting Started

 npm install react

-To Run
+# To Run

 npm start